DRAWING AND PAINTING CHILDREN

 These early images were not individualized portraits of children but generic images of the Christ Child and at this time there was no concept of childhood as a unique phase of life, so any baby was simply portrayed as a literally miniaturized adults.

 ‘The Cholmondeley Ladies’, British School, 1600–10, Tate Gallery

 With the flat Elizabethan style of painting and the children dressed stiffly as little adults there was no room for observation of the type of physical characteristics and gestures that make children unique, nor any relationship between the subjects of a painting.
 Indeed siblings would usually appear barely even be differentiated from each other, lined up in order of size and painted with more or less identical features.

-Two Women Teaching A Child To Walk, Rembrandt Van Rijn, 1635-37, © Trustees of the British Museum
+Two Women Teaching A Child To Walk, Rembrandt Van Rijn, 1635-37, The British Museum

 There are many more wonderful Rembrandt sketches of children and another of my favourites (and a reminder that there never was a golden era when tiny children behaved themselves perfectly) is a very funny sketch known as Child In A Tantrum.

 Nicolaas Rubens Wearing a Coral Neckless, Peter Paul Rubens, 1619, Albertina Museum Vienna

 All of these are techniques I try to follow: using line direction to enhance a sense of energy in the image and trying to avoid dulling a portrait by rubbing my pencil shading into my paper.
 Rubens’ drawing shows that you can create darkness just by hatching and cross hatching, and when you do this you preserve luminosity even in the darker areas because little bits of the pale paper still shine through the pencil marks.
 It’s also nice to consider trying a drawing that isn’t just in black on white, nor a fully coloured pencil drawing.
 With just two different colours Rubens has created an image which conveys the child’s healthy colouring.